 Next came the slaughter.
 Knives slid through neck hide, guns loaded and loaded again, poison mixed into feed.
 That was probably unnecessary, not really for our safety as they said.
 The truth was no one wanted the livestock around anymore.
 What good were they to us now?
 A terrible reminder of their amazing taste, a satisfaction we’d never again know.

 They tried all sorts of things to make it taste more like meat.
 But TVP is TVP, no way around it.
 Still, we all lost weight.
-Obesity rates plummeted, cases of type 2 diabetes and heart disease and sleep apnea.
+Obesity rates plummeted, and cases of Type 2 diabetes and heart disease and sleep apnea.
 And when we ate, we tasted our own meat memories, and that was nearly the same.

 The problem was the carnivorous animals.
 They were equally put off by the experience, going mad, eating themselves.
 Even as the human world reconfigured violently outside our homes, we stayed fixed to the TV, watching the countdown clock to extinction.

-Popular animals like lions and tigers were some of the first to go, but there were thousands others, pictures of them streaming the screen, and we were making donations to scientists online, and outside somewhere was a boom—and not the cheetah, the fastest animal on the planet!
+Popular animals like lions and tigers were some of the first to go, but there were thousands of others, pictures of them streaming the screen, and we were making donations to scientists online, and outside somewhere was a boom—and not the cheetah, the fastest animal on the planet!

 It was like plunking coins into a slot machine, a waste of money, a gamble on lousy odds; still, we plunked.